- component designs

-…for more information, please see reports on deliverables page.
+…for more information, please see reports on deliverables page and publications.

 …further project results will be published soon.